data-lessons/gapminder-R/index.md

 Introduction to R for non-programmers using gapminder data.

-The goal of this lesson is to teach novice R users to efficiently write scripts to manage data, conduct analyses, produce visualizations, and write up the results in a reproducible manner.
-The lessons take seriously the idea that motivation comes before detailed understanding, so some details are omitted for the sake of introducing more, and more-powerful tools, including ggplot, dplyr, tidyr, and knitr.
+The goal of these lessons is to teach novice R users to efficiently write scripts to manage data, conduct analyses, produce visualizations, and write up the results in a reproducible manner.
+The lessons take seriously the idea that motivation comes before detailed understanding, so the focus is on learning powerful tools: ggplot, dplyr, tidyr, and knitr.
+The capstone project at the end of the workshop asks learners to integrate many of the concepts from earlier lessons.

-A variety of third party packages are used throughout this workshop.
-These are not necessarily the best, nor are they comprehensive, but they are packages we find useful, and have been chosen primarily for their usability.

 > ## Prerequisites {.prereq}
 >